Somerset Council has supported Wessex Water and Wales and West Utilities to co-ordinate and complete 2 vital infrastructure schemes in Chard.

 Thanks to the hard work of the respective teams, this work has now been completed within its scheduled timeframe.
 Glynswood has now been reopened to through traffic and the road surface reinstated, with the final pieces of equipment being demobilised.

-Councillor Richard Wilkins, Somerset Council’s Lead Member for Transport and Waste Services said:
+Councillor Richard Wilkins, Somerset Council’s Lead Member for Transport and Waste Services, said:

-These are two vital schemes for Chard – it’s fantastic news for residents who have suffered from flooding in the immediate area, and people across the town are now benefiting from a major upgrade of their gas mains, which will be fit for purpose for decades to come.
+These are 2 vital schemes for Chard – it’s fantastic news for residents who have suffered from flooding in the immediate area, and people across the town are now benefiting from a major upgrade of their gas mains, which will be fit for purpose for decades to come.

 We fully recognise that these works have caused significant disruption to daily life and local businesses, and we don’t underestimate the impact this has had.
 That’s why we’re incredibly grateful for the patience, resilience and support shown by the community throughout this challenging period.

-Wessex Water Project Manager Mike Horton said:
+Wessex Water Project Manager Mike Horton, said:

 This was a complex but vital investment to tackle issues with sewer flooding during heavy rain in Chard and, thanks to the hard work of our teams, we’re delighted to have been able to successfully complete it to schedule.

-We have worked closely with many customers and businesses throughout this project and we would like to thank them for their support and patience while we completed our work alongside Wales & West’s project to help minimise longer-term inconvenience.
+We have worked closely with many customers and businesses throughout this project and we would like to thank them for their support and patience while we completed our work alongside Wales and West’s project to help minimise longer-term inconvenience.

 We’d like to thank for local community for bearing with us while we completed this essential work which will ensure the gas network is fit for a greener future.

-Contact Wessex Water Customer Service Team on Contact us | Wessex Water
+Contact Wessex Water Customer Services Team via the Wessex Water Contact us page.

 About this article

-November 6, 2025
+November 11, 2025

 Andrew Doyle